 Example 2: Minimalist White as a Base Colour

 Interior spaces with colours like white and stainless steel can feel cold.
-For warmth and vibrancy, add red accents or decorative accessories, through:- Wall art
+For warmth and vibrancy, add red accents or decorative accessories, through:

 - An accent chair